-

 Let me start from the beginning.
 After studying Anthropology at UC Berkeley and doing field work in Oaxaca Mexico, I went to work in the vanguard of the Fair Trade movement with Global Exchange in San Francisco.
 This work instilled in me a desire to bring matters of social and economic justice into commerce.
 It was my dream to use design as a tool of economic development in Mexican artisan communities.
 It was with youthful optimism, energy and delusion, that I set out with $800 of seed money and a plane ticket to Cuba to change the world.
 Yes, Cuba.

 Surprise, surprise!
 Nothing worked out as I imagined.
-I sold my Cuban carnival masks and painted cigar boxes which I smuggled into the country at the time when Strom Thurmond had just implemented legislation making it a SERIOUS crime to trade with Cuba - oops!
-Whatever!
-Mexico was always my true love anyway.
+I sold my Cuban carnival masks and painted cigar boxes which I smuggled into the country at the time when Strom Thurmond had just implemented legislation making it a SERIOUS crime to trade with Cuba.
+Oh well, Mexico was always my true love anyway.
 I had dreamed of working with women’s cooperatives, and helping artisans access markets more directly.
-What happened was completely, hilariously different.
+What happened was completely different.
 The fact was, I didn’t have any money to start a nonprofit!
 I had to hustle and sell some stuff.
-I was living in the San Francisco Mission district at the time when the street art scene/Rockabilly scene and Mexican pop culture icons all collided.
+I was living in the San Francisco Mission district at the time when the street art scene, LA Rockabilly scene and Mexican pop culture icons all collided.
 I ended up mostly working in Mexico City designing and working with small manufacturers to create a product line that reflected the zeitgeist of the late nineties / early aughts.

 In the Beginning...